2022 Dirty Dozen and Clean Fifteen Lists

 • The maximum number of pesticides found on a single sample

-But remember, the Clean FifteenTM only ranks fruits and vegetables based on pesticide residue.
-It doesn’t account for bacteria.
-Which builds up veryfast in busy grocery stores.4 Before avocados, bananas, and cherries end up in your basket – they’ve been squeezed, sniffed, and handled by dozens, maybe even hundreds, of other shoppers!
+Before avocados, bananas, and cherries end up in your basket — they’ve been squeezed, sniffed, and handled by dozens, maybe even hundreds, of other shoppers!
 So you’ll want to go ahead and give your produce a good wash when you get home from the store.

-How To Wash Your Fruits And Veggies
+How to Wash Your Fruits and Veggies

-The produce in the Dirty Dozen and Clean Fifteen lists was peeled and rinsed in cold water before testing to mimic how people would prepare food for themselves at home.
-This shows that washing your produce doesn’t remove all pesticides.
-But the EWG states that unwashed produce will contain more pesticides than washed produce.
+The produce in the Dirty Dozen™ and Clean Fifteen™ lists was peeled and rinsed in cold water before testing to mimic how people would prepare food for themselves at home.

 So, it’s important to wash your produce.

-Wash your hands with warm water and soap for 20 seconds before and after prepping fruit and veggies Wash fruit and veggies with soap or detergent
+Wash your hands with warm water and soap for 20 seconds before and after prepping fruit and veggiesUse produce soap or detergent

-Rinse your produce under running water before you peel or cut it, to prevent any bacteria transfer from the knife to the produceUse an abrasive brush on delicarly skinned fruit
+Rinse your produce under running water before you peel or cut it, to prevent bacteria transferUse an abrasive brush on fruits with delicate skin

-Dry your fruits and veggies after you’ve finished washing
+Dry your fruits and veggies after washing

 And if your favorite fruits and veggies are on the Dirty DozenTM list, don’t worry.
 Try to buy organically grown versions whenever you can.
 It’s a lot safer.
 That’s because organic farmers don’t use synthetic pesticides.
-“Several peer-reviewed studies have looked at what happens when people switch to a fully organic diet.
-And measurements of pesticides decrease very rapidly,” said Alexis Temkin Ph.D, a leading expert in toxic chemicals and pesticides.7,8

-So try switching to an organic diet.
-That’s the advice of bone health experts Lara and Joe Pizzorno.
-Not only is it better for your overall health, it’s better for your bones too!
 The pesticides found in conventionally grown foods often contain heavy metals like cadmium.
 And cadmium makes your bones weaker.
 It does this by displacing calcium and poisoning our osteoblasts.
 These are the cells which build healthy new bone.

-“The good news is that when you eat organically most of the toxins will leave the blood within four days.”
-Joe Pizzorno
+“The good news is that when you eat organically most of the toxins will leave the blood within four days.” – Joe Pizzorno

 But organic food isn’t always accessible, or even affordable for a lot of people.
 That’s why it’s a great idea to grow your fruits and vegetables.